Greatest Film Plot Twists

 • Harold "Harry" Angel (Mickey Rourke), a seedy NYC private detective

-• Louis Cyphre (Robert De Niro), mysterious and enigmatic
+• Louis Cyphre (Robert De Niro), a mysterious and enigmatic businessman who demanded repayment of a contract by singer Johnny Favorite

-Ragged PI Harry Angel was hired by Louis Cyphre to find the whereabouts of a missing person, disgraced singer/bandleader Johnny Favourite (nee John Liebling), known as the "guy with the golden tonsils."
-Favourite, who was reportedly suffering neurological damage from war injuries, was a "disappearing act" after signing a contract with Cyphre in post WWII.
-Favourite had skipped out without paying Cyphre.
+Ragged PI Harry Angel was hired by Louis Cyphre to find the whereabouts of a missing person, disgraced singer/bandleader Johnny Favorite (nee John Liebling), known as the "guy with the golden tonsils."
+Favorite, who was reportedly suffering neurological damage from war injuries, was a "disappearing act" in post WWII after signing a contract with Cyphre.
+Favorite had skipped out without re-paying Cyphre for his bargained fame and fortune.

-[Note: It was revealed that Favourite had actually promised his soul to the Devil in exchange for worldly success and stardom, but then tried to renege, cheat the Devil, and hide his identity in someone else.]
+[Note: It was revealed that Favorite had actually promised his soul to the Devil in exchange for worldly success and stardom, but then tried to renege, cheat the Devil, and hide his soul-identity in someone else.]

-During Harry Angel's investigations in upstate NY (Poughkeepsie) and in New Orleans, where he delved into the black arts of voodoo, Angel's contacts were brutally murdered after he spoke to them:
+During Harry Angel's investigations in upstate NY (Poughkeepsie) and in New Orleans, where he delved into the black arts of voodoo, each of Harry Angel's contacts was brutally murdered after he spoke to them:

 Victims